kapoor-rajat16/Smart-Attandence-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Smart Attendence System is a cutting-edge attendance recorder which records attendance of the students using our face recognition model which has an accuracy of about 97%.
+Smart Attendance System is a cutting-edge attendance recorder which records attendance of the students using our face recognition model which has an accuracy of about 97%.
 Using face recognition, you can easily record attendance and have access to in-depth analysis and a wide range of functionalities.
 Because of the covid-19 pandemic, stringent guidelines have been established, and precautions must be made to minimise unnecessary physical encounters.
 As a result, our method has shown to be effective in eliminating the requirement for any type of physical interaction while collecting and analysing attendance.

 ### Built With